anoma/namada/documentation/specs/src/base-ledger/replay-protection.md

 - Keep the proposed replay protection in Wasm and implement a batching mechanism in both the client and the ledger to embed more than one transaction in a single `Tx` struct
 - Implement replay protection in protocol for the inner transaction (as discolsed in section [InnerTx](#InnerTx))

-Following the second option, the ledger would be able to analyze the validity of the counters, of all the transcations relating to a single address, against the value in storage at the beginning of the block.
+Following the second option, the ledger would be able to analyze the validity of the counters, of all the transactions relating to a single address, against the value in storage at the beginning of the block.
 Finally, it could increment the counter in storage a single time by the correct amount (given by the amount of transactions that were executed with success).

 The first option, though, seems to have more benefits.
 In addition to allowing batching, it's more flexible and it also enables the in-order execution of the transactions included in the batch, which may come in handy in certain cases.